The Plastic Bag Controversy after a Quarter Century

 - Health Risks of Reusable Bags The report points out one of the key arguments against reusable bags, the dangers of cross-contamination from unwashed reusable bags onto new purchases, presenting a substantial health risk to the public.

 - Economic Impacts The Fraser Institute report presents information indicating that in some jurisdictions where anti-plastic bag ordinances have been put in place, there have been dips in sales, presumably due to reduced convenience, with resulting negative impacts on employment.
-(I’m not sure if this is a good argument to eliminate bans, or rather to make them universal).

 The Case for Banning Plastic Shopping Bags